In light of the COVID19 pandemic, we’re doing all we can to ensure the health and safety of our customers.

 - Limiting the number of people in a vehicle to approx. 1 to every 2 seats.

-- Guests and hosts are reminded of their responsibility to ensure 1.5 meters between them and others at all times outside the vehicle.
+- Guests and hosts are reminded of their responsibility to ensure 1.5 meters between them and others where possible.

 - Hosts and Guests are to provide immediate advice about illness, contact with infection or vulnerability to COVID-19 where necessary.
-They will be asked about this via an online questionnaire the day prior to their tour, and additionally on the day of the tour prior to commencement where deemed necessary.
+They will be asked about this via an email prior to their tour, and additionally on the day of the tour prior to commencement where deemed necessary.

 - Hosts will continue to be directed to stay at home if they are sick and to go home immediately if they become unwell.

-- Additional safety precautions we are undertaking mean that guests will not receive menus from the venue, but a single-use paper menu of what we are having on the day when choices are given.
+- Additional safety precautions we are undertaking mean that guests will receive a single-use paper menu of what we are having on the day when choices are given wherever possible.

 - All of our venues have COVID safe checklists in place, ensuring the best possible hygiene practices, including, but not limited to, surfaces such as tables being cleaned between clients.